Grow Your Own Chicken and Rabbit Feed: 7 Ideas + Tips

 Yes, chickens and rabbits can eat cucumbers.
 In fact, chickens don’t even mind if they’re overripe or a little buggy.
 Chickens will peck out the guts, seeds, and flesh and leave behind the picked clean skin.
 Cucumbers have a high water content, so they’re an excellent treat to offer your animals in the hot summer months.

-Yes, rabbits can eat spinach, but only in moderation.
 You can offer spinach to your rabbits once or twice per week as part of a balanced diet that includes grass hay, fresh foods from the garden, and rabbit pellets.

 Final Thoughts on Growing Food for Chickens and Rabbits